Spanwise variations in membrane flutter dynamics: Conclusions

 In \S\ref{sec:initialConditions} we found a surprising variety of dynamics simply by varying the small initial perturbation between two options, one symmetric and one asymmetric about the midspan cross-section.
 We expected the membranes to quickly assume the shape of the fastest-growing mode (like those in our 2-D eigenmode study \cite{mavroyiakoumou2021eigenmode}) in both cases.
 Instead the different initial conditions led to transitions from small to large deflections and transient large-amplitude motions that differed over long times (hundreds of time units) before reaching the same steady-state motion.
-In a few cases, however, the large-amplitude dynamics remained qualitatively different during the full duration of the simulation ($t \approx 1000$).
 With the asymmetric initial condition, membranes typically remained asymmetric with complex wavy fluctuations at small amplitude.
 At aspect ratio one, they then typically assumed a symmetric (single-hump) shape when they first reached large amplitude.
 The shape either remained symmetric or transitioned to a spanwise-asymmetric motion.
-At aspect ratio four, the membranes instead reached large amplitude with a simple steady asymmetric shape---with one upward bump and one downward bump along the span---which destabilized and then assumed a different symmetric or asymmetric motion, often after hundreds of time units.
-The symmetric initial condition instead remained symmetric throughout the transition to large amplitude, and then transitioned to an asymmetric motion in some cases.
+At aspect ratio four, the membranes instead reached large amplitude with a simple steady asymmetric shape---with one upward bump and one downward bump along the span---which destabilized and then assumed a steady symmetric single-hump shape, often after more than 100 time units.
+The symmetric initial condition instead remained symmetric throughout the transition to large amplitude.